Fall of Herat: Fall of districts in Herat Province

 In January 2019, SIGAR considered all but one district of Herat Province, Shindand District, to be either under government control or government influenced (between government control and contested).
 On 11 June 2021, the Taliban claimed to have captured Farsi District to the southwest of the city.
 6 days later Obe District, which is directly north of Farsi District, fell to Herat's west.
 By 6 July, Ghoryan District to Herat's east on the border with Iran was under Taliban control, along with Chishti Sharif District to the west.

-On 9 July, the Taliban captured eight districts of Herat Province and two major border towns, Islam Qala and TorghundiI, in a 24 hour period.
+On 9 July, the Taliban captured eight districts of Herat Province and two major border towns, Islam Qala and Torghundi, in a 24 hour period.
 Islam Qala is 120 km from Herat and is one of the main border crossings to Iran, bringing in 1.5 billion Afghani annually for the Islamic Republic of Afghanistan.
 Soldiers fled to Iran for safety.
 Torghundi is one of two border crossings to Turkmenistan.
 The eight districts captured were Karukh, Kohsan, Gulran, Kushki Kuhna, Kushk, Shindand, Adraskan, and Pashtun Zarghun.
 According to reports, five districts fell without a fight.
 Zendeh Jan District, 43 km from Herat, fell to the Taliban the day before.
 The attacks and captures of the districts only left 2 districts, Injil and Guzara, plus the city of Herat in government hands.
 Karokh District was retaken on 23 July, but was only held for a week.
 On 24 July, the government imposed a curfew for Herat Province and most of Afghanistan's other provinces.
 Karokh district was retaken on 30 July.